Research

 Computational Political Science & Extremism Studies

-- How do digital platforms facilitate political radicalization and mobilization?
+- How do platform characteristics shape radicalization and mobilization processes?

-- What role do emerging technologies play in extremist recruitment and organization?
+- What role do emerging technologies (AI, gaming platforms) play in extremist recruitment?

 Citation Metrics